ocaml-sf/learn-ocaml/docs/exercises_tests.md

 convention, the name of a sampler for a type `ty` is called `sample_ty`, which is a function taking `unit` and returning `ty`.
 As long the sampler as a name recognized by the grader, the generation is done automatically.
-For datatypes that are parameterized, as `list`, they must be applied to a concrete type:
+For datatypes that are parameterized, as `list`, they must be fully applied:

 ```ocaml
 type alt_list = int list